Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

    Alternatively, user can boot linux kernel with 'fadump=nocma' to prevent FADump to use CMA.
-3. Optionally, user can also set 'crashkernel=' kernel cmdline to specify size of the memory to reserve for boot memory dump preservation.
+3. Optionally, user can also set 'crashkernel=' kernel cmdline to specify size of the woke memory to reserve for boot memory dump preservation.

 NOTE:
      1. 'fadump_reserve_mem=' parameter has been deprecated.
-Instead use 'crashkernel=' to specify size of the memory to reserve for boot memory dump preservation.
+Instead use 'crashkernel=' to specify size of the woke memory to reserve for boot memory dump preservation.
      2. If firmware-assisted dump fails to reserve memory then it will fallback to existing kdump mechanism if 'crashkernel='